 Middleton was born in Harlem, New York City, and grew up in the city.
 As a young boy growing up in Harlem, he often visited the nearby Savoy Ballroom, and music – jazz and classical – became important inspirations for his artistic endeavors.
 Working at the Savoy, Middleton designed costumes and painted record and book covers.

 He remained in Europe to escape Jim Crow racism and lack of opportunity for Blacks in the United States but was uninvolved with the American Civil Rights movement.
-Because of his expatriate status, and the fact that his artwork wasn’t focused on his race, Middleton’s paintings are largely absent from African American art collections in the United States.
-He did, however, become a figure in the Dutch art community, and opened his doors to other African American artists who came to the Netherlands, helping them gain traction in Europe.
+Because of his expatriate status and the fact that his artwork wasn’t focused on his race, Middleton’s paintings are largely absent from African American art collections in the United States.
+However, he became a figure in the Dutch art community and opened his doors to other African American artists who came to the Netherlands, helping them gain traction in Europe.
 Middleton was able to display exhibitions of his artwork in a prominent Dutch art gallery, an opportunity that was limited to very few Black artists in America.

-He lived in Amsterdam for many years but was fascinated by the landscape, settled in Oterleek and Schagen in North Holland in 1973.
-Music, (both classical and jazz) and the landscape of North Holland, created the climate of his abstract expressionist work.
+He lived in Amsterdam for many years but was fascinated by the landscape and settled in Oterleek and Schagen in North Holland in 1973.
+Music (classical and jazz) and the landscape of North Holland created the climate of his abstract expressionist work.
 Middleton’s style evolved to reflect newfound inspirations, like the expansive tulip fields of the country.
 His paintings became fuller and softer while maintaining their distinct jazz connections.
-Middleton taught at Atelier '63 in Haarlem Netherlands and the Royal Academy of Art in ‘s Hertogenbosch, jobs that provided enough income to fuel his artistic career.
+Middleton taught at Atelier '63 in Haarlem, Netherlands, and the Royal Academy of Art in ‘s Hertogenbosch, jobs that provided enough income to fuel his artistic career.

 Known for his style, Middleton liked to use abstract expressionism in his work, basing his color, lines, and compositions around sound and harmony.
-Middleton specialized in working with collage.
-He married twice, had three sons, one daughter, and eight grandchildren, one great child.
+Middleton specialized in working with collages.
+He married twice and had three sons, one daughter, eight grandchildren, and one great-grandchild.
 Sam Middleton died in the Netherlands on July 19, 2015.